bouxdecl/MEOM_internship_2024/README.md

 Leo Boux de Casson leo.boux_de_casson@ens-lyon.fr

-Internship supervisors: Julien le Sommer and Vadim Bertrand
+Internship supervisors: Julien Le Sommer and Vadim Bertrand

 **Eulerian Comparison of surface drifter velocities with the SSC reconstructed from the SWOT swath in the Mediterranean Sea**